Energy in Japan: Geothermal energy

+The 2025 draft of the 7th Strategic Energy Plan introduced the Geothermal Frontier Project and the Accelerated Geothermal Development Package.
+These initiatives aim to expand scientific knowledge of geothermal resources while ensuring that local hot spring businesses are respected and supported through community consent.

 Waste and biomass energy

 As of September 2011, Japan had 190 generators attached to municipal waste units and 70 independent plants using biomass fuel to produce energy.
 In addition, 14 other generators were used to burn both coal and biomass fuel.
 In 2008, Japan produced 322 million tons of biomass fuel and converted 76% of it into energy.